P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 > where "S1" is a json object that has a variable "V1" inside it.

-We can also create a class to be the model of our configuration and binding an instance of it to the configuration file.
+We can also create a class to be the model of our configuration and bind an instance of it to the configuration file.

 ```csharp
 builder.Configuration.Bind(ConfigModelInstance);
 ```

-> where ConfigModelInstance is an instance of a model class that represents the json object used for configuration.
+> where ConfigModelInstance is an instance of a model class that represents the configuration json object (have the same properties names and hierarchy).

 ### Services